How To Spruce Up A Boring Doorway With Fluted Wood Trim

 Step 2: Cut to size

-Using a ruler as a guide, score and cut the flat back of the trim with a utility knife, following the pencil markings made in step 1.
+Using a ruler as a guide (we recommend a metal ruler, like this one), score and cut the flat back of the trim with a utility knife, following the pencil markings made in step 1.
 Sand the trim’s edges with a fine grit sandpaper.

 Pro tip: Krulik cautions against using an electric saw, which can destroy the delicate oak veneer.
 (She’s speaking from experience!)